John Paul Jones: Later life

 In May 1790, Jones arrived in Paris.
-He still retained his position as Russian Rear Admiral, with a corresponding pension which allowed him to remain in retirement until his death two years later.
+He still retained his position as Russian Rear Admiral, with a corresponding pension which allowed him to remain in retirement until his death two years later, but he was no longer able to find a foothold in Paris society.
+Thomas Carlyle wrote of him, "Poor Paul!
+Hunger and dispiritment track thy sinking footsteps".
 During this time he made several attempts to re-enter the service in the Russian Navy.
-However, Catherine did not respond to his letters, explaining to their go-between Baron von Grimm that Jones' service record was not exceptional and that Russian seamen refused to serve under him, because he had raped a girl.
+However, Catherine did not respond to his letters, explaining to their go-between Baron von Grimm that Jones' service record was not exceptional, and that as a result of the rape suit against Jones, Russian seamen refused to serve under him.
+Catherine also used her influence to block attempts by Jones to join the Danish and Swedish navies.

 By this time, his memoirs had been published in Edinburgh.
-Inspired by them, James Fenimore Cooper and Alexandre Dumas later wrote their own adventure novels: Cooper's 1824 novel The Pilot contains fictionalised accounts of Jones's maritime activities, and Dumas' Captain Paul is a follow-up novel to The Pilot, published in 1846.
-According to Walter Herrick:
+Inspired by them, James Fenimore Cooper and Alexandre Dumas later wrote their own adventure novels: Cooper's 1824 novel The Pilot contains fictionalized accounts of Jones's maritime activities, and Dumas' Captain Paul is a follow-up novel to The Pilot, published in 1846.

-Jones was a sailor of indomitable courage, of strong will, and of great ability in his chosen career....
-He was also a hypocrite, a brawler, a rake, and a professional and social climber.